-This description provides simple programming examples.
+This section provides simple programming examples.
 The purpose of the examples is to present all commands for a given task.
-In real applications, one would rather reduce the examples to an appropriate subset of commands.
+In real applications, you typically use an appropriate subset of these commands.

-The programming examples have been tested with a software tool which provides an environment for the development and execution of remote tests.
-To keep the example as simple as possible, only the "clean" SCPI syntax elements are reported.
-Non-executable command lines (e.g. comments) start with two // characters.
+For verification and testing purposes, a software tool executed these programming examples.
+To keep the example as simple as possible, the examples report clean SCPI syntax elements.
+Non-executable command lines, for example comments, start with two characters //.

-At the beginning of the most remote control program, an instrument preset/reset is recommended to set the instrument to a definite state.
+Before executing a SCPI sequence, most remote control programs reset or preset the instrument to a definite state.
 The commands RST and SYSTem: PRESet are equivalent for this purpose.
 CLS also resets the status registers and clears the output buffer.